PoisotLab/ms_network_prediction/manuscript.md

 ### How do we validate a predictive model?

-After model fitting, we inevitably want to see how "good" it is.
-This process can be divided into two parts: 1) Model selection, where the modeller chooses from a set of possible models and 2) Model assessment, where the modeller determines the performance characteristics of the chosen model [@Hastie2009EleSta].
+After we fit a model, we inevitably want to see how "good" it is.
+This process can be divided into two parts: 1) model selection, where the modeller chooses from a set of possible models and 2) model assessment, where the modeller determines the performance characteristics of the chosen model [@Hastie2009EleSta].